 Building a good cheap gaming PC on a budget of around $550 is not impossible.
-This build is packing an Intel i3 8100, an 8GB RX 570, 8GB of DDR4 RAM and 1TB of storage.
+This build is packing an Intel i3 8100, an 8GB RX 570, 8GB of DDR4 RAM and 480GB of SSD storage.
 Now, that's a solid, yet inexpensive gaming PC!

 This build won't result in the most powerful desktop around, but it won't be the weakest either - not by a long shot!
 It'll be more than capable of playing AAA games in 1080p without an issue.
 Games like Fortnite, Apex Legends, PUBG, CS:GO, Team Fortess 2, DOTA2, LoL, and anything else like that will run near-flawlessly with this setup.

 When it comes to this gaming PC, no upgrades are off the table.
 Want more storage?
 Add it!
 Need more RAM?
 Get more!!
 Craving a more powerful GPU or CPU?
 Upgrade!!!
 I think you get the picture.

 Have a question?
 Ask me in the comment section!

 The Best $550 Gaming PC BuildUpdated: April 20th, 2019